 heavy clay and this was thought to be too unstable for tunnelling.

 The lychgate at St Katharine's church was built using wood from the mill and two of the French Burrstones form the base.
 It is dedicated to the memory of William Stacey, the last miller (Michael Stacey was the tenant at Home Farm, on whose land the mill stood, during the early part of the century).
-Two more stones form the front and back doorsteps of 25 Albury Road, once the home of George Stribbling, and other stones are said to lie hidden in the undergrowth in the grounds of a house opposite the Feathers.
+Two more stones form the front and back doorsteps of 25 Albury Road, once the home of George Stribbling, and other stones are are on display in the 'Village Garden', just across the road from The Feathers pub.
+The garden also has a replica of the track used for the Surrey Iron Railway (see earlier) and an explanatory board.
 The central arch of the railway bridge marks the point where it once stood.

 At the end of the 19th century the Noddyshall cottages were the only buildings in the area, although the road was under construction.
 Mains water was connected to the two southernmost Noddyshall cottages in 1899, at which time the occupiers were John BYLETT and George BALES.
 Lord Hylton, the owner of the land on which Rockshaw Road was built, died in the same year.
 His successor showed little interest in Merstham and it was from this date that various parcels of land were sold to developers and architects, of whom the most prominent was Paxton WATSON.